palakraman17/Dining-Suggestions-Chatbot/README.md

 * Amazon S3 - To host the frontend
-* Amazon Lex - To create the bot and define the intents API Gateway -  To setup the API
+* Amazon Lex - To create the bot and define the intents
-Amazon SQS - To push the
+* API Gateway -  To setup the API
-information collected from the user (location, cuisine, etc.)
+* Amazon SQS - To push theinformation collected from the user (location, cuisine, etc.)
-ElasticSearch - To fetch restaurant ids based on user preferences DynamoDB - Store the restaurant data collected using Yelp API Amazon SNS - Send restaurant suggestions to user through SMS Lambda - To send data from the frontend to API and API to Lex, validation, collecting restaurant data, sending suggestions using SNS.
+* ElasticSearch - To fetch restaurant ids based on user preferences
+* DynamoDB - Store the restaurant data collected using Yelp API
+* Amazon SNS - Send restaurant suggestions to user through SMS
+* Lambda - To send data from the frontend to API and API to Lex, validation, collecting restaurant data, sending suggestions using SNS.

 ## Architecture Diagram ##